josh3568/ChromeCNC/README.md

 # ChromeControlledCNCMachine
-Control a 2 Axis robot by passing in GCode
+//Summary: Control a 2-Axis robot by passing in GCode or using a chrome browser

+/*
+* Author of project: Josh Thompson
+* Kickoff date: 2018_0301
+*/

-/*Things I will learn from this project
+/*Things I will learn from this project:
 * GitHub
 * Eclipse
 * Java Script